apache/spark/docs/mllib-guide.md

 Then we compute U via easy matrix multiplication as *U =  A * V * S^-1*

-Only singular vectors associated with singular values greater or equal to MIN_SVALUE are recovered.
+Only singular vectors associated with largest k singular values are recovered.
 If there are k such values, then the dimensions of the return will be:

 * *S* is *k x k* and diagonal, holding the singular values on diagonal.